PradeepLoganathan/pradeepl-blog/content/blog/platform-engineering-with-spotify-backstage/index.md

 ......
 ```

-This starts as a development server running on port 3000 running your very own vanilla Internal Developer Platform on Backstage.
+This starts as a development server running on port 3000 running your very own vanilla Internal Developer Portal on Backstage.

 ![Backstage](images/Backstage-frontend.png "Backstage Frontend")